 Dessert served during dinner at Chateau Pavie

-I was very impressed by the 2015 range of wines from Perse and also impressed by the fact that the winemaking staff decided to use much less oak in 2015 (also in 2014) compared to recent vintages.
+I was very impressed by the 2015 range of wines from Perse.
+The winemaking staff decided to use much less oak in 2015 (also in 2014) compared to recent vintages.

-Lusseau (St.Emilion) - potent, well-packed with ripe fruit, spicy flavours, nice structure and length.
+Lusseau (St.Emilion) - potent, well-packed with ripe fruit, spicy flavors, nice structure, and length.
 88-89p.

-Angelique de Monbousquet (St.Emilion) - earthy flavours, slight dryness on the palate, but well-balanced and tasty.
+Angelique de Monbousquet (St.Emilion) - earthy flavors, slight dryness on the palate, but well-balanced and tasty.
 88p.

-Aromes de Pavie (St.Emilion) - quite oaky, but the fruit is well-structured, potent and strong.
-Very good second wine.
+Aromes de Pavie (St.Emilion) - quite oaky, but the fruit is well-structured, potent, and strong.
+Delicious second wine.
 89-90p.

 Clos Lunelles (Castillon Cotes de Bordeaux) - gentle extraction, strong tannin, spicy fruit, well-structured, fine length.
 90p